+City: Union:

+City Manager Business Agent

+City of Grass Valley 125 E. Main Street Grass Valley, CA 95945 Business Agent/Unit Representative Stationary Engineers Local 39 3272 Fortune Court Auburn, CA 95602

+PARTIES SIGNATORY

-City: Union: City Manager City of Grass Valley 125 E. Main Street Grass Valley, CA 95945 Business Agent/Unit Representative Stationary Engineers Local 39 3272 Fortune Court Auburn, CA 95602 PARTIES SIGNATORY The City and representatives of the Employees f the above, and representatives of the Employees representatives of the City have caused this recommendation for approval by the City Council. s have caused this MOU to be signed and the MOU to be signed to signify their mutual INTERNATIONAL UNION OF OPERATING ENGINEERS, STATIONARY ENGINEERS LOCAL NO. 39 CITY OF GRASS VALLEY Bart Florence, Business Manager Tim Kiser City Manager Jeff Gladieux, President Brandy Johnson, Director of Public Employees
+The City and representatives of the Employees for the Unit have held meetings and discussed the above, and representatives of the Employees have caused this MOU to be signed and the representatives of the City have caused this MOU to be signed to signify their mutual recommendation for approval by the City Council as follows:

+ENGINEERS, STATIONARY ENGINEERS LOCAL NO. 39 CITY OF GRASS VALLEY Bart Florence, Business Manager Tim Kiser City Manager Jeff Gladieux, President

+Brandy Johnson, Director of Public Employees

 Stephen Hatch, Business Representative

 Ralph Raper, Bargaining Team Member

 APPROVAL OF MOU

-Approval and adoption of this MOU is made this 13 th day of September 2022 by the Grass Valley City Council.
+Approval and adoption of this MOU is made this 22nd day of August 2023 by the Grass Valley City Council.

 ATTEST:

-Ben Aguilar, MAYOR
+Jan Arbuckle, MAYOR

 APPROVED AS TO FORM:

 Michael G. Colantuono, CITY ATTORNEY